pckimlong/kimapp/mason/kimapp/__brick__/lib/src/presentation/widgets/components/README.md

 1. Ensure the component doesn't fit better in one of the specialized directories
 2. Follow the naming convention: `app_[component_name].dart`
 3. Extend `AppBaseWidget` when appropriate for consistent theming
-4. Add exports to `index.dart` and `app_widgets.dart`
-5. Document the component with proper dartdoc comments
+4. Document the component with proper dartdoc comments

 ## Current Components